 One of them is Tiffany Wong, a designer and co-founder of Common Rare, an events organiser that created The Uncommon Market.
 She took her cues from Unique USA and Renegade Craft Fair, which she frequented while living in Los Angeles, to establish a new kind of creative hub in Shanghai.

-When Wong first returned to Shanghai, she was disappointed by the quality of products found in outdoor markets.
+When Wong first returned, she was disappointed by the quality of products found in craft markets in Shanghai.
 ‘They were predominantly counterfeits and items bought from Taobao, and the settings had no creative vibe whatsoever,’ she says.
 ‘That spurred me on to bring an authentic market experience, offering a space where people can unwind and savour the small pleasures in life.
 The Uncommon Market strives to organise multifaceted events for visitors to explore and create their own lifestyle.’

 Each edition of The Uncommon Market has a different theme and different activities.
 The setting, its entrance tickets and its pamphlets are all designed from scratch each time.